Out of Many Scattered Things: Lady Stardust

 They stand as Lightcap, they stand as only Lightcap, and step forward.

 “You’ll kill yourself,” Jasper hisses.
 “You’re not bolted in Cait, you’ll pull this thing right out of your skull with any pressure.”
-But he’s grabbed the port behind her helmet and has dragged the rig to follow.
+He’s grabbed the port behind her helmet and has dragged the rig to follow.

 “She’s matching them,” Tendo says.
-“Jasper—she’s matching them.
-She’s going bring the prototype up and redock it.”
+“Jasper, she’s matching them.
+She’ll bring the prototype up and redock it.”

-Yes, that’s exactly what they’re going to do.
+Yes, that’s exactly what they’ll do.
+They’re so glad he’s understood.

 As Serge, they find their balance.
 The Jaeger frame is shifted.
 And then, in perfect synchronicity, the three of them stand together—Lightcap, Serge, and the prototype Jaeger.
 They step back.
 And then they sit.
-All three as one.
+Three as one.
+Father.
+Daughter.
+Holy Ghost.

 When the kids had killed the man